 For over 180 years, Brigham and Women's Hospital (BWH) has provided women with innovative health care, advancing medical technology and gynecological surgery procedures from hysterectomy for cancer to in vitro fertilization to help women live longer, healthier lives.

-This history of excellence led U.S. News & World Report to rank BWH repeatedly as one of the top women's health providers in the country.
+This history of excellence led U.S. News & World Report to rank BWH repeatedly as one of the top gynecology providers in the country.
 Our gynecologic surgeons have been pioneers in performing procedures minimally invasively, through laparoscopy, hysteroscopy or robotics.

 BWH is at the forefront of many new surgical and non-surgical developments to treat a variety of gynecological conditions, treatments that emphasize minimally invasive and non-invasive options.
 Our Division of Minimally Invasive Gynecologic Surgery provides comprehensive care for women who have all types of gynecological conditions, including endometriosis, uterine fibroids, abnormal uterine bleeding, pelvic pain, pelvic organ prolapse, cervical incompetence and ovarian cysts.